suncoast-devs/handbook/lessons/cs-api-servers/index.md

 If we want to see different data coming back for each request, let's include the current date and time in the greeting.

-We change the implemention of the method to:
+We change the implementation of the method to:

 ```csharp
 [HttpGet]